statycc/tyni/readme.md

 ## How it works

 1. User specifies an input file.
-2. The input is parsed into a parse-tree.
+2. Parse the input to obtain a parse-tree.
-3. Security-flow matrix data is captured from the parse tree.
+3. Capture Security-flow matrix data from the parse tree.
-4. The matrix data is evaluated against security levels using SMT solver.
+4. Evaluate the matrix data against security levels using an SMT solver.

-Same visually:

 ```
 [input].java                         ┐